dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/01/14/dirigible-vscode-theia-custom-editors.md

 For the view itself, Dirigible provides its own version of Bootstrap as a CSS framework combined with AngularJS as a front-end framework.

-This means that **Dirigible provides ready to use widgets and a developer can quickly create a view** module.
+This means that **Dirigible provides ready-to-use widgets and a developer can quickly create a view** module.
 Those components, however, are not mandatory.

 If developers want to, they can use their own framework and make the UI however they like.